concur/developer.concur.com/src/api-reference/travel/itinerary/trip/trip-resource.markdown

 ## Examples

-### Example: Cancel a trip with a specific trip ID
+### Example: Cancel a Trip with a Specific Trip ID

 #### Request